36 Depression Quotes That Capture Exactly What You’re Feeling

 “Being sad and being depressed are two different things.
 Also, people going through depression don’t look so, while someone sad will look sad.
 The most common reaction is, ‘How can you be depressed?
 You have everything going for you.
 You are the supposed number one heroine and have a plush home, car, movies… What else do you want?'” —Deepika Padukone, Indian actress

-Although, to be fair, counting their blessings is one of the things that happy people do every day.
+Although, to be fair, counting their blessings is one of the things happy people do every day.

 Hold on to this hope: You can get better from depression

 “Getting better from depression demands a lifelong commitment.
 I’ve made that commitment for my life’s sake and for the sake of those who love me.” —Susan Polis Schutz, poet